yuce/picon/README.md

 - `:use` command supports index name completion.
 - `:connect` command supports address completion using the history.
 - If a command is made up of more than one word, they can be autocompleted.
+- See the [keyboard shortcuts](https://github.com/chzyer/readline/blob/master/doc/shortcut.md) you can use.

 Sample workflow: